m-dressler/mannr/README.md

 - The Big Barbie — Hard work and appreciation of sacrifice (animal)
 - Shirt Saturday — Shirt is there to remind you that Saturday is also a workday

-Beer is our sacred drink (e.g. wine in Christianity) you can buy masculinity tokens
+Beer is our sacred drink (e.g. wine in Christianity) you can buy masculinity points (MPs).

 Marketing: Männlichkeits scale of popular people